TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

     * containers are an executable unit of software in which applilcation code is packaged, along with its libraries and dependencies, in common ways so that it can be run anywhere - desktops, traditional IT, or the cloud

     * containers are lighter weight and consume fewer resources than Virtual Machines - helping establish the development and deployment of cloud native applications

+# Cloud Storage

+where you save data and files in the cloud

+cloud providers host, secure, manage, and maintain the cloud storage and associated infratstructure

+# available in 4 main types

+* direct attached
+  - sometimes referred to as 'local storage' is storage which is presented directly to a cloud-based server and is effectively either within the host server chassis or within the same rack

+  - storage is fast and normally only used to store a servers OS

+  negatives of direct attached for uses other than OS:

+  - it's 'ephemeral' meaning it only lasts as long as the compute resource its attached to - it cannot be shared with other nodes

+  - not as resilient to failure as other types of storage

+* file storage

+* block storage

+* object storage